knuckleswtf/pastel/README.md

 ![](./screenshots/fancy-headings.png)

+#### Notes and Warnings
+You can add little highlighted warnings and notes using the `<aside>` tag and either of the classes "notice", "warning", or "success".

 ## You might also like...
 - [Scribe](https://github.com/knuckleswtf/scribe): Generate documentation for your Laravel APIs from your codebase.
 Powered by Pastel.